sandhawke/social-context-cues/README.md

-This is a rough proposal for an approach to solving [https://github.com/swicg/general/issues/3 Socially Acceptable Search #3].
-It's based the idea of content warnings, as soon in Mastodon and much earlier in [http://www.livejournal.com/support/faq/75.html LiveJournal's lj-cut].
+This is a rough proposal for an approach to solving [Socially Acceptable Search #](https://github.com/swicg/general/issues/3).
+It's based the idea of content warnings, as soon in Mastodon and much earlier in [LiveJournal's lj-cut](http://www.livejournal.com/support/faq/75.html).

 I'm framing the problem like this: